MEAMITBHOWMICK/ECDH/README.md

+In my implementation, I used the following notational convention :

+• Every field element is 330 bits binary string out of which 329 bits correspond to the value and the leftmost bit of the string stands for the sign bit.
+I represent a 330 bits long binary string in a number of base two power thirty.
+To represent this number I used a long integer array of size eleven.

+• Used G, a, b, p, n are same as given in the P-256 curve.

-To run the code, run the commands on terminal: gcc ECDH2102.c ./a.out
+To run the code, run the commands on terminal: gcc ECDH2102.c -o ECDH && ./ECDH